Staon/otest2/docs/index.md

 permalink: /
 author_profile: true
 circleci: true
+toc: true
 ---

 **OTest2** is a small C++ framework designated for writing of any kind of automated tests (unit tests, integration tests, etc.).
-Its design is derived from an older project of mine written while I was working for [Aveco](http://www.aveco.com/) - that's why there is 2 in the name.
+Its design is derived from an older project of mine written while I was working for [Aveco](http://www.aveco.com/) - that's why there is number 2 in the name.
 As far as I know the original project is still in use.

-Current release version is [1.1.0]({{ site.repositoryurl }}/releases/tag/v1.1.0).
+Current release version is [1.2.0]({{ site.repositoryurl }}/releases/tag/v1.2.0).

 [Github Repository]({{ site.repositoryurl }})